 In addition to the BS CIS Program Outcomes, students in the Software Development Major learn how to manage projects, create interesting web pages, design and write a variety of programs, use and maintain databases, and understand and utilize computer networks.

-Upon completion of the Software Development major, graduates are able to:
+Upon completion of the Software Development major, graduates are expected to:

 - Design and develop secure software solutions using object-oriented principles